vishalmanchanda/yv-app/integrating-microfrontend.md

 npm start
 ```

-2. Navigate to the shell application (typically http://localhost:4200)
+2. Navigate to the Application (typically http://localhost:4200)
 3. Click on the navigation link for your new feature
 4. Verify that the micro frontend loads correctly
 5. Test communication between the shell and MFE